Shiv98/IOT_Minor_Projects/README.md

 > A relay control based on temprature shows on a secure webpage using button on webpage and sends alert using buzzer.

+# Pulse Monitoring System

+> A pulse sensor is connected to NodeMCU and heartrate is depicted on thingSpeak website on a graph.